Anduril Industries: Sentry (firefighting vehicle)

 Sentry was proposed as an autonomous firefighting vehicle, which would repurpose an armored personnel carrier to carry water.
 The vehicle was developed in Oakland, California by special effects expert and former MythBusters co-host Jamie Hyneman, who subcontracted to Anduril.
+Despite its capabilities and advantages the project was never fielded due in large part to Union and political pressure.

+Thunder

+Thunder is a planned autonomous, unmanned ‘attack rotorcraft’, aiming to complement (and potentially replace) the work of attack helicopters, at a time when the latter are proving to be vulnerable in drone-heavy environments, designed to be a “loyal wingman” flying aside helicopters like the Apache and future Cheyenne fleet.
+The pair of optimum-speed tiltrotors also means that the Thunder can fly similar distances as the Bell MV-75 Cheyenne II, a tiltrotor in development by the Army with a combat range of up to 800 n.m.

+Thunder was co-developed with Archer Aviation.

 Military programs

 Advanced Battle Management System / Joint All-Domain Command & Control

 ABMS is a digital architecture battlefield management system, designed to connect data across a variety of sources and weapons, including "jets, drones, ships and soldiers" The task is difficult due to the lack of data interoperability.
 For example, the F-22 and F-35 stealth fighters were designed with incompatible tactical datalinks.
 ABMS is part of Pentagon's Joint All-Domain Command & Control (JADC2), which aims to network all military assets into a single data-sharing infrastructure.

 Integrated Visual Augmentation System

 On February 11, 2025, Anduril took over the development and production of Integrated Visual Augmentation System (IVAS) from Microsoft for the U.S. Department of Defense.
 The Army planned to order as many as 121,000 of the devices but said the goggles had to pass high-stress operational combat tests later in the year before full production would occur.